Nero Wolfe: Orchids

 Known for rigidly maintaining his personal schedule, Nero Wolfe is most inflexible when it comes to his routine in the rooftop plant rooms.
-Ever day except Sunday, from 9:00 to 11:00 in the morning, and from 4:00 to 6:00 in the afternoon, he looks after his orchid collection alongside his employee Theodore Horstmann, the "best orchid nurse alive".
+Every day except Sunday, from 9:00 to 11:00 in the morning, and from 4:00 to 6:00 in the afternoon, he looks after his orchid collection alongside his employee Theodore Horstmann, whom he calls the "best orchid nurse alive".
 (Horstmann himself is said to spend up to 12 hours a day in the plant rooms.)

 "Wolfe spends four hours a day with his orchids.
 Clients must accommodate themselves to this schedule", wrote Rex Stout's biographer John J. McAleer.
 "Rex does not use the orchid schedule to gloss over gummy plotting.
 Like the disciplines the sonneteer is bound by, the schedule is part of the framework he is committed to work within.
 The orchids and the orchid rooms sometimes are focal points in the stories.
 They are never irrelevant.
 In forty years Wolfe has scarcely ever shortened an orchid schedule."

 "A dilly it was, this greenhouse", wrote Dr. John H. Vandermeulen in the American Orchid Society Bulletin.

 Entering from the stairs via a vestibule, there were three main rooms—one for cattleyas, laelias, and hybrids; one for odontoglossums, oncidiums, miltonias, and their hybrids; and a tropical room (according to Fer-de-Lance).
 It must have been quite a sight with the angle-iron staging gleaming in its silver paint and on the concrete benches and shelves 10,000 pots of orchids in glorious, exultant bloom.

 "If Wolfe had a favorite orchid, it would be the genus Phalaenopsis", Robert M. Hamilton wrote in his article, "The Orchidology of Nero Wolfe", first printed in The Gazette: Journal of the Wolfe Pack (Volume 1, Spring 1979).
-Phalaenopsis is mentioned in 11 Wolfe stories, and Phalaenopsis Aphrodite is named in seven—more than any other species.
+Phalaenopsis is mentioned in 11 Wolfe stories, and Phalaenopsis aphrodite is named in seven—more than any other species.
 (Note: Robert M. Hamilton lists all of the orchids mentioned in Archie's accounts in alphabetical order.
-He records Phalaenopsis Aphrodite appearing in "Door to Death", The Golden Spiders, Plot It Yourself, "Poison à la Carte", A Right to Die, The Doorbell Rang and The Father Hunt.)
-Wolfe personally cuts his most treasured Phalaenopsis Aphrodite for the centerpiece at the dinner for the Ten for Aristology in "Poison à la Carte".
+He records Phalaenopsis aphrodite appearing in "Door to Death", The Golden Spiders, Plot It Yourself, "Poison à la Carte", A Right to Die, The Doorbell Rang and The Father Hunt.)
+Wolfe personally cuts his most treasured Phalaenopsis aphrodite for the centerpiece at the dinner for the Ten for Aristology in "Poison à la Carte".
 In The Father Hunt, after Dorothy Sebor provides the information that solves the case, Wolfe tells Archie, "We'll send her some sprays of Phalaenopsis Aphrodite.
 They have never been finer."